-Grading violations in the northeast portion of the Project area are proposed to be restored to previolation conditions at V-15, V-16, and V-17.
-The drainage swale south of the west cattle stock pond impoundment will be removed and restored to pre-violation conditions.
-The two stock ponds at V-10 and V-14 will be legalized; at V-14, the berm (fill area) that was added on the southwest side of the stock pond will be legalized.
-At the east cattle stock pond impoundment (V-10), the stock pond will remain, but an outlet pipe with a sluice gate will be added on the southwest corner of the impoundment, along with rip-rap rock to convey overflow back to the stream channel.
-The overflow at this impoundment will also be used as a water control structure to drain the pond to control the invasive American bullfrog (Lithobates catesbeianus) population that has since taken over the area.
+Grading violations in the northeast portion of the project area are proposed to be restored to previolation conditions at V-15, V-16, and V-17.
+Following restoration, the restored graded road locations will be hydroseeded with native bromes or other native grasses.
+The drainage swale south of the west cattle stock pond impoundment will be removed and restored to pre-violation conditions (V-9).
+The berm at this location will be legalized.
 The unpermitted road grading at V-13 is proposed to be legalized.
-The baserock stockpile identified at V-1 will be removed.
+The base rock stockpile identified at V-1 will be removed.
+The stock pond at V-14 will be legalized; at V-14, the berm (fill area) that was added on the southwest side of the stock pond will be legalized.
+The stock pond at V-10 will be removed and restored to pre-violation conditions.